-These ridiculously moist gluten-free pumpkin muffins are surprisingly refined sugar-free and have the best ever oat-crumb topping.
-Each one naturally sweetened with orange and coconut sugar AND they are easy to make! ♡
+These ridiculously moist gluten-free pumpkin muffins are surprisingly refined sugar-free and have the best oat-crumb topping.
+Each one is naturally sweetened with orange and coconut sugar, AND they are easy to make!

 I understand your pain.
-It can be really tricky when baking with gluten-free flours.
+It can be tricky when baking with gluten-free flour.
 I totally get it!
-With many gluten-free baked goods made, I find that using 1:1 gluten-free all-purpose flour can actually leave baked goods gritty.
+With many gluten-free baked goods made, I find that using 1:1 gluten-free all-purpose flour can leave baked goods gritty.

-However, I constructed the perfect sweet spot that does not make these muffins gritty and is fantastically moist.
+However, I constructed the perfect sweet spot that makes these muffins gritty and is incredibly moist.

 Gluten-free pumpkin muffins ingredients

 |Egg||This will help to bind the muffins together, which is essential for gluten-free baking.|

 |Almond Extract||It adds a nice sweet, nutty flavor.|

 |Blanched Almond Flour||It adds more nuttiness and is a great gluten-free substitute.|

 |Gluten-Free All-Purpose Flour Blend||I used King Arther’s 1:1 Gluten-Free All-Purpose Flour Blend.|